Academic Catalog 2024-2025

 Financial aid is generally made for two consecutive semesters (depending upon the academic program).
 Financial aid is disbursed on a semester basis, provided the student completes the required procedures and remains financially and academically eligible.

-More information regarding requirements, deadlines, and application procedures can be found on the Graduate and Professional Student Financial Services website.
+More information regarding requirements, deadlines, and application procedures can be found on the GPS One-Stop Student Financial Services website.

 Refunds for Federal Financial Aid Funds in Excess of Tuition and Fees (Title IV Credit Balances)